saadrajpoott/SortingTimeChecker/README.md

 It populates an array inside with random numbers.
 You specify the array size and populate the internal array.
 It contains a drop down that lets you pick a sorting algorithm that you want to use.
 It also contains a reset button that resets everything to their initial state.

-.
-.
-CHECK OUT SCREENSHOTS FOLDER TO HAVE BETTER UNDERSTANDING.
-.
-.

 HOW YOU WILL USE IT?

 -> First you will specify the array size in the text field.